 If you are not familiar with the Marina Bay Sands Resort or The Marina Bay Sands Pool, let me be the first to introduce you to the best $400 hotel room that is worth the cost!

 Marina Bay Sands is a five-star luxury hotel resort located in Singapore.
-The hotel is famous for its unusual design that many say looks like a ship afloat three 55-story towers; the sprawling casino, it’s celebrity chef restaurants and impeccable service.
+The hotel is famous for its unusual design, which many say looks like a ship afloat in three 55-story towers.
+Then there is the sprawling casino, celebrity chef restaurants, and impeccable service.
 It is most famous for its rooftop infinity pool, the world’s highest and longest.